William James Rivers

+William James Rivers (18 July 1822 – 22 June 1909) was a writer, educator from the Southern United States.
+His works were published before, during, and after the American Civil War.
+Some of his works have been re-published in the 21st-century such as his novel "Eunice: A Tale of Reconstruction Times in South Carolina".

 Childhood and family background

 William James Rivers was born 18 July 1822 in Charleston, South Carolina.
 His father, John David Rivers, was an English immigrant who had kept a residence on Queen Street until he was ruined when a friend, for whom he had signed as surety on a loan, defaulted.
 John David Rivers lost his all, his house on Queen Street, and his life within the year, dying 29 December 1831.
 His widow, Eliza Ridgewood (Ms. McKinney mistakenly spells it as Richwood) Rivers placed her two sons—William James and David Selvester—in the Charleston Orphan House.
 She moved into that facility a year later, serving as a nurse there until her own death in 1843.

 William James Rivers's brother, David Selvester Rivers, volunteered and served in the Confederate army as a sergeant.
 William James Rivers, who had begun his education as a scholarship student at the Grammar School of the College of Charleston and had become a full professor by the time of the American Civil War, was exempted from military service, due to his profession.